Sanchezcoin-Community/sanchezcoin-core/src/scriptvm/docs/function_overview.md

 Emit functions are able to push data onto the Y stack.
 If an Emit function does not return True, the script is aborted at this point.

 ### **add_verify_key_and_eq_verfiy_signature(pkey) -> emit:**
-- This function adds a public key to the `VerifyerWhiteList`.
+This function adds a public key to the `VerifyerWhiteList`.<br>
-- After the key has been added, it is checked whether the signature of the added key is correct, if not the script is aborted with a false.
+After the key has been added, it is checked whether the signature of the added key is correct, if not the script is aborted with a false.
 #### **Parameters:**
 - pkey = This is either a public key or an address
 #### **Functional Rules:**